tirkarthi/tirkarthi.github.io/about.md

 Oh yes!
 I do have a life!

 Not a great designer by the way the whole blog is possible due to the work of Jekyll.

+Disclaimer : The content on the blog are views on my own and doesn't represent the views of my employer current, past and future.
+It also doesn't represent views about any particular person unless otherwise specified.